 Some of the practices that will be presented here are beautiful, ancient practices that people have been doing forever.
 Some of them are mostly just common sense things that help me in my everyday life to be more conscious of the choices I’m making that affect how I feel emotionally and physically.
-When committed to, these practices have the power to be life changing, and that’s no exaggeration!
+When committed to, these practices have the power to be life changing.

 Other lovely practices to come. . .

 - lectio devina